1. When you can apply

 Your current passport and a full copy of any previous passports

-Your current passport must be valid for at least 12 months after your proposed dates of arrival in Ireland
+Your current passport must be valid for at least 6 months after your intended date of departure from Ireland.

 Evidence of medical/travel insurance does not need to be provided with your application.
 However, the Visa Officer may request it before they make a decision on your application.

 If your visa is approved, you must have evidence of medical/travel insurance when you arrive at the port of entry (airport/seaport) and must present it to the Immigration Officer on request.

 Evidence of your obligations to return to your country of permanent residence